-“They were excluded because they were not from here,” he explains.
+“They were excluded because they were not from here,” the ONE Flyweight Kickboxing World Champion explains.

 “My origin is Moroccan, but I was born in the Netherlands – I’m living in the Netherlands, and I grew up there, too.
 Everything started in the Netherlands, and I feel at home here.”

-His father was a garbage collector for the local municipality, while his mother stayed at home to care for the children before she began work at a retirement home.
-Their hard work provided a good upbringing for their offspring.
+Ennahachi’s father was a garbage collector for the local municipality, while his mother stayed at home to care for the children before she began work at a retirement home.
+Because of their hard work, they were able to provide a good upbringing for their kids.

 Martial Arts In The Blood